Greeshma-jagarapu/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 The webpage is responsive and adjusts its layout for different screen sizes.
 I used CSS media queries to ensure the

 site works well on smartphones, tablets, and desktops.

+**Uses:**

+Creating a portfolio website is not just about showcasing work—it's a valuable tool with many practical benefits.
+Here are the main uses of this project:

+# 1. Showcase Your Skills and Projects
+This portfolio allows you to present your web development skills, technologies you’ve worked with, and the projects you’ve built.
+It serves as a visual resume

+that highlights what you can do.

+# 2. Impress Recruiters and Hiring Managers

+A well-designed portfolio makes a strong first impression.
+It helps potential employers or internship providers quickly understand your capabilities and

+creativity without needing to ask for your resume or GitHub profile.

+# 3. Create a Professional Online Presence

+Your portfolio acts as your personal brand on the web.
+It builds credibility and allows people to find you through search engines, increasing your visibility in

+the tech community.

+# 4. Demonstrate Frontend Development Skills

+Building a portfolio website using HTML and CSS shows your ability to structure content semantically, apply styling effectively, and create responsive designs.

+# 5. Useful During Interviews

+Interviewers often ask for examples of your work.
+You can directly share your portfolio link to demonstrate your design sense, code organization, and the

+variety of projects you’ve worked on.

+# 6. Practice Real-World Web Development

+This project helps you understand:

+- Page layout and structure using HTML

+- Styling and responsiveness using CSS

 **OUTPUT SCREENSHOTS**